Shachar297/Angular-Drag-Drop-example/README.md

 <li>
-* Layout Component refers to the Drag & Drop component.
+* Layout Component refers to the Drag & Drop component. <br>
-* You can ignore all movies referenced files or folders.
+* You can ignore all <span style="color:green"> Movies </span> referenced files or folders.
 </li>